IBM/ibm-block-csi-driver/docs/content/troubleshooting/csi_ug_troubleshooting_logs.md

-# Log collection
+# Log and status collection

-Use the CSI (Container Storage Interface) driver logs for problem identification.
+Use the CSI (Container Storage Interface) driver debug information for problem identification.

 **Note:** These procedures are applicable for both Kubernetes and Red Hat® OpenShift®.
 For Red Hat OpenShift, replace `kubectl` with `oc` in all relevant commands.

-To collect and display logs, related to the different components of IBM® block storage CSI driver, use the following Kubernetes commands:
+To collect and display status and logs related to the different components of IBM® block storage CSI driver, use the following Kubernetes commands:

-## Log collection for CSI pods, daemonset, and StatefulSet
+## Status collection for CSI pods, daemonset, and statefulset

 `kubectl get all -n <namespace>  -l csi`